 4. Dove

-Dove is also among the top brand voice examples because it empowers its clients to experience beauty and body image positively by using a tone that is inspiring and friendly at the same time.
+Dove is also among our top brand voice examples that empower its customers to embrace beauty and body image positively by using a tone that’s both inspiring and friendly.

-We can see their consistent voice and tone on its website:
+We can see this consistent voice and tone on its social media platforms like Twitter, and on its website:

 5. Coca-Cola